-An absence is time away from highly interactive classroom activities of lessons, dialogue, group work, etc. and cannot be made up.
+An absence is time away from highly interactive classroom activities of lessons, dialogue, group work, "warm-ups" etc. and cannot be made up.
 Please note that each college prep subject requires four (4) hours of in-class coursework each week.
 Therefore, multiple truancy letters may result in the loss of academic credits.
+A student must complete sixty-four (64) Carnegie Hours of credits in each class, each semester, in order to earn credit for that course.
+Therefore, if a student misses more than thirteen (13) hours of class time (more than 20%), due to absences and/or tardies, he/she will earn no credit (NC) for that class.

 A parent must call the school before 9:00am if the student is going to be absent.

-Excused Absences Unexcused Absences
+Excused Absences

-Student Illness Unverified Absences

-Student Medical/Dental Appointment Holidays/Vacations

-Funeral Services Leaving campus without permission

-Religious Holidays Personal reasons

-Court Appearances Cutting Class

-Independent Health Fitness Competitions Suspensions
+Student Illness Student Medical/Dental Appointment Funeral Services Religious Holidays Court Appearances Independent Health Fitness Competitions